christiankral/ElectricalEngineering.jl/README.md

 - Function `printuln`
     - Print complex variables (including) units in rectangular and polar form
     - Limit output to six significant digits
-    - Convert printed quantitiy optionally into a target unit
+    - Convert printed quantity optionally into a target unit
     - Works with scalars and vectors of real or complex quantities
 ```julia
 julia> I1=200A+j*500A